Data-driven prediction and origin identification of epidemics in population networks: Results

+Numerical values for $T = 3$ and $T = 7$ appear in the first and third block of Table \ref{table:doubleComp}.
+For both observation times, all sensor configurations recover $\beta$, $\gamma$, and $T$ to within one standard deviation.
+The experiment with sensors at nodes 3 and 24 continues to be both the most accurate (in terms of posterior means) and precise (in terms of uncertainties), highlighting the importance of sensor placement in leveraging information from different timescales.

-To test the robustness of the parameter estimation to observation errors, a final set of experiments was run using time $T = 5$ and an increased noise level $\sigma = 0.05\alpha$, five times the previously-used $\sigma = 0.01\alpha$.
-The results appear in the right column of Figure \ref{fig:5PNoise} and in Table \ref{table:GN}.
-Again, the experiments using simulated data from nodes 20 and 21 (Figure \ref{fig:20215p}) and nodes 24 and 27 (Figure \ref{fig:24275p}), both of which contain nodes in the subgraph which peaks at $t \approx 5$, recover the parameters with comparatively lower uncertainty and greater accuracy.
-Compared to Table \ref{table:T=5}, all three experiments had significant increases in uncertainty for all parameters.
-Nonetheless, parameters were again recovered to within one standard deviation, and so we conclude that the Bayesian uncertainty quantification approach to SIR models on the double complete graph has significant robustness to observational noise.
+To test the robustness of the parameter estimation to increased noise, we next reconsider the time $T = 5$ case with noise level $\sigma = 0.05\alpha$, five times the previously-used $\sigma = 0.01\alpha$.
+Results appear in the right column of Fig \ref{fig:5PNoise} and in the fourth block of Table \ref{table:doubleComp}.
+Again, the experiment using simulated data from nodes 3 and 24 (Fig \ref{fig:3245p}) recovers the parameters with comparatively lower uncertainty and greater accuracy.
+For all three sensor configurations, parameters are recovered to within one standard deviation, and so we conclude that the Bayesian uncertainty quantification approach to SIR models on the 20-barbell graph has significant robustness to observational noise.